1794 Flowing Hair Silver Dollar

 The story of the American silver dollar begins not with a coin but with a law.
 The Coinage Act of 1792 established the United States Mint, defined the nation's decimal currency system, and specified that the dollar — derived from the Spanish milled dollar that had circulated through the colonial economy — would be the fundamental unit of American money, containing 371.25 grains of pure silver.
 Before this act, Americans conducted commerce with a chaotic mixture of foreign coins, state-issued currency, and private tokens.
 The new silver dollar was intended to assert something beyond mere commercial convenience: it was a statement of national sovereignty, financial independence, and confidence in the young republic's economic future.

 The first silver dollars rolled off the presses at the Philadelphia Mint in 1794 — the Flowing Hair dollar, designed by Robert Scot with a portrait of Liberty bearing wind-swept hair on the obverse and a small, scrappy eagle on the reverse.
 Fewer than 1,800 pieces were struck in that first year, and fewer than 150 survive today in any condition.
 One example sold at auction in 2013 for just over $10 million, making it the most valuable coin ever sold at the time.
-The 1794 dollar is not merely the most important American silver coin — it is, by many measures, the most important American coin of any denomination.
-For current market values, see our silver dollar value chart.
+For current market values, see our silver dollar value chart and complete coin price guide.

 From Flowing Hair to Draped Bust — The Early Design Evolution